kinopio-club/kinopio-help/posts/delete-your-account.md

 color: '#deb1ff'
 ---

 You can permanently delete your account – including all the spaces in it.
-You can do this by going to `Your user avatar → Settings → Remove All Your Data`.
+You can do this by going to `You → Settings → Remove All Your Data`.

 - Be careful, your data will be immediately and permanently deleted from the Kinopio database.
 - If you have spaces that other people are collaborating on, those spaces will no longer be accessible to them.